 - Any text or logical value in the IRR function inputs are ignored by the function.

-In this tutorial, we covered the IRR function in Google Sheets, what it does, and how it can be used to compute the Internal Rate of Return for a project or investment, based on a series of cash flows.
+In this tutorial, we covered the IRR Google Sheets function, what it does, and how it can be used to compute the Internal Rate of Return for a project or investment, based on a series of cash flows.
 We hope you found our explanations useful and easy to follow.